Back to Nodes

 Via npm

-npm install n8n-nodes-browser-use
+npm install n8n-nodes-browser-use-cloud

 Authentication